io-flux/horny-proxy/README.md

-# HornyProxy 🍒

 ![Logo Placeholder](static/logo-placeholder@0.5x.png)

-HornyProxy is a FastAPI app for securely sharing videos from your Stash adult media platform.
-It offers a sleek UI for playback and a secure admin panel with JWT authentication to manage your private shares.
+**HornyProxy** 🍒 is a FastAPI microservice for securely sharing videos from your Stash adult media platform.
+It offers a no frills dark UI for playback and a secure admin panel with JWT authentication to manage your private shares.

 ## Key Features